nuejs/nue/packages/www/docs/why-nue.md

-# Why Nue
+# The UNIX of the Web
 "Do one thing and do it well".
 Nue is a shift from monolithic components to architectural sanity.
 It changes the way you think about web development.

 ## The kitchen sink problem
-React emerged in 2013 to make HTML "reactive."
-It started small and focused: the first version was just the view layer.
+React emerged in 2013 to make HTML "reactive".
+It started small and focused: the first version was just the view layer, deliberately leaving state management and routing to other tools.
 But then it went on a trajectory nobody could foresee.
 The ecosystem grew into a mountain of packages beyond anything imaginable.
 Today, a Next.js project created with `create-next-app` weighs 427MB just to display "Hello, World."

 The UNIX tradition has a name for this: kitchen sink software.
 Codebases that try to do everything inevitably do nothing well.
 They become unmaintainable, unpredictable, and harder to reason about.